sharkdp/fd/README.md

 Note that the binary is called `fdfind` as the binary name `fd` is already used by another package.
 It is recommended that after installation, you add a link to `fd` by executing command `ln -s $(which fdfind) ~/.local/bin/fd`, in order to use `fd` in the same way as in this documentation.
-You can also add `alias fd=fdfind` to your shells initialization file but this wouldn't help if you export variables using `fd`.
-You will have to use `fdfind` in export also.

 If you use an older version of Ubuntu, you can download the latest `.deb` package from the [release page](https://github.com/sharkdp/fd/releases) and install it via: